minetest/minetest_game/mods/default/README.txt

   default_large_cactus_seedling.png

 An0n3m0us (CC BY-SA 3.0):
-  heart.png, derived from texture by KevDoy (CC BY-SA 3.0) bubble.png, derived from texture by BlockMen (CC BY-SA 3.0)
+  heart.png -- Derived from a texture by KevDoy (CC BY-SA 3.0) bubble.png -- Derived from a texture by BlockMen (CC BY-SA 3.0)

 Sounds